“We all worry that there is not enough data on NCDs – the real problem is how we use the data and systems we have to better address NCDs.”

 The greatest impact of NCDs and injuries is being felt by the underserved majority of people living with chronic diseases in Kenya who bear a double burden of illness and poverty that, when addressed, will enable families and communities build more stable lives.
 Despite ample evidence of the burden of NCDs of poverty, global priorities continue to be focused either on infectious diseases or on lifestyle risk factors.

-Since 2012, Dr. Joseph Kibachio of the NCD Control Unit for the Kenya Ministry of Health has been leading a Technical Working Group to develop national targets for NCD treatment and control in Kenya.
+Since 2012, Dr. Joseph Kibachio of the NCD Division for the Kenya Ministry of Health has been leading a Technical Working Group to develop national targets for NCD treatment and control in Kenya.
 The group has prioritized several upcoming activities:

 - Finalization of the national NCD Strategic Plan for Kenya, which takes an integrated approach across diseases